hypo69/hypo/pytest/gemini - set 4/en/src/ai/README.md

 import pytest

 # No Python code provided in the input, so no tests can be written.
-# This is a placeholder demonstrating the structure.
+# This is a placeholder demonStarting the structure.

 # Example using a hypothetical 'prompts' module
 # Replace with actual import if a prompts module exists